BACK

 4. Personalization & Surprise Elements

 Send relevant industry news, events, or tools tailored to their business.
+Show that you're thinking about them even when the meter isn't running.

 5. Proactive Communication Framework